Geometric Floquet theory

-The relation between the Kato and the Floquet decompositions implies that quasienergy folding is a consequence of a partial gauge fixing, and occurs as a result of a broken gauge group of the adiabatic gauge potential $U(1){\mapsto}\mathbb{Z}$.
-Using the unique gauge-invariant Kato decomposition~\eqref{eq:Kato_floquet}, we can unambiguously sort the quasienergy spectrum and identify the Floquet ground state as the unique ground state of the Kato operator $\Xi_K(T,0)$.
-In the infinite-frequency limit, the Kato sorting agrees with the high-frequency expansion.
-Yet, the Kato decomposition is non-perturbative and extends to all frequencies; when passing through photon resonances the Kato spectrum properly accounts for the photon absorption/emission counting, as we demonstrate on the exactly solvable XY model.
-Moreover, the Kato spectrum provides an indicator of nonequilibrium phase transitions, capturing the occurrence of both spatiotemporal symmetry-breaking and heating transitions.
-While a comprehensive understanding of the implications of the Kato ground state is lacking at this stage, we find that it agrees with recent attempts to define a ground state beyond the high-frequency expansion~\cite{Ikeda_2024}.
-Intriguing possibilities remain to define various types of order or prepare a thermally occupied extensive spectrum of $\Xi_K(T,0)$.
+We have also presented a derivation of Floquet theory from the adiabatic theorem.
+In the small-frequency regime, the Kato decomposition~\eqref{eq:Kato_floquet} provides the proper framework to understand adiabatic evolution.
+This enabled us to interpret quasienergy folding as a consequence of partial gauge fixing, occurring as a result of a broken gauge group of the adiabatic gauge potential $U(1){\mapsto}\mathbb{Z}$.
+Instead, based on the unique parallel-transport gauge the Kato decomposition~\eqref{eq:Kato_floquet} unambiguously sorts the quasienergy spectrum and identifies the Floquet ground state as the lowest-energy state of the average-energy operator $\Havg(T,0)$.
+In the infinite-frequency limit, this sorting agrees with the high-frequency expansion; remarkably, the Kato decomposition is non-perturbative and applies to all frequencies.
+The average-energy spectrum properly accounts for the photon absorption/emission counting when passing through photon resonances, as we demonstrate on the exactly solvable XY model.
+Moreover, it serves as an indicator of nonequilibrium phase transitions, capturing the occurrence of both spatiotemporal symmetry-breaking and heating transitions, and can be used to identify new types of nonequilibrium order.
+Remarkably, $\Havg(T,0)$ remains local in regimes where quasienergy unfolding renders $\HF$ nonlocal.
+While a comprehensive understanding of the implications of the Floquet ground state is lacking at this stage, intriguing possibilities remain in defining various types of order or preparing a thermally occupied extensive spectrum of $\Havg(T,0)$.